m5ghanba/skema/README.md

 ## 🚀 Installation

 Before you can set up SKeMa, you'll need **Python** (version 3.8 or higher) and **Git** installed on your computer.
-These are free tools—no accounts or sign-ups are required to install them or to clone the repository from GitHub later.
+These are free tools, and no accounts or sign-ups are required to install them or to clone the repository from GitHub later.
 We'll install them using your terminal (command line) where possible for simplicity.
 If you're on Windows, ensure you're using **PowerShell** or **Command Prompt** as Administrator (right-click and select "Run as administrator") for some steps.

 ### Step 1: Install Prerequisites (Python and Git)

 #### On Windows
-1. **Check if Winget is available** (it's built into Windows 10 version 2009 or later, or Windows 11—most modern systems have it):
+1. **Check if Winget is available** (it's built into Windows 10 version 2009 or later, or Windows 11, and most modern systems have it):
    - Open PowerShell or Command Prompt.
    - Type `winget --version` and press Enter.
    - If it shows a version number (e.g., "v1.8.0"), proceed.
 If not (error like "winget is not recognized"), download the App Installer from the Microsoft Store (search for "App Installer") or update Windows via Settings > Update & Security > Windows Update.